AlertTraveler App - User Guide

-The subscriptions under the “My Itinerary” panel are based on your travel itinerary as stored in the Terra Dotta software (TDS) site, and will include any locations included in any TDS itinerary.
+The subscriptions under the “My Itinerary” panel are based on your travel itinerary as stored in the Terra Dotta software site, and will include any locations included in any Terra Dotta software itinerary.
 Current and future itineraries will be displayed, but alerts will only be received for currently active itineraries.

 The “My Subscriptions” section will display any opt-in subscriptions you have created.